Elite-Robots/vscode-elitescript-extension/README.md

 4. If you have modified the file in the '.\syntaxes\src\ 'directory, you need to execute it: `./node_modules/.bin/syntaxdev build-plist --in ./syntaxes/src/elitescript.tmLanguage.yaml --out ./syntaxes/elitescript.tmLanguage` 。
 5. Compile: `vsce package`。
 6. Open VSCode and Run the command Extensions: Install from VSIX..., choose the vsix file generated in the previous step

-## Notice

-This extension **NOT INCLUDE** following feature:
-- Compiler, syntax check, debug, running.
-You should upload program to controller or simulator for compile and execute.
-- Formatting, go to definition, completion and signatures.
-But support soon.
-- Language Server Protocol(LSP).